 Class A motorhomes are the largest and most luxurious type of RV built on a truck chassis ranging from 25 to 45 feet long.
 Class A motorhomes have many high-end features, such as hardwood floors, granite countertops, and full-size appliances.

-RV manufacturers build Class C motorhomes on a van chassis ranging from 18 to 25 feet long.
+RV manufacturers build Class C motorhomes on a van chassis ranging from 22 and 35 feet long.
 People enjoy driving them since they’re easier to drive and park.
 Class C RVs typically have queen-size beds, a small kitchen, a bathroom, and a cabover loft that holds up to 300 pounds.
 Some have slideouts that increase living space.
 You’ll find many family-friendly Class C RVs that sleep up to 10 people.

 B Plus motorhomes are the smallest types of drivable motorhomes also built on a van chassis like Class C RVs but without the cabover sleeping area.
-These motorhomes are usually between 22 and 32 feet long.
+These motorhomes are usually between 18 to 25 feet long.
 Couples, empty-nesters, and small families enjoy the wider space and the cabover entertainment center.

 IV.
 Van and Truck Campers